 The first official day of summer is right around the corner, and there’s no better time to talk about swimsuit season.
 Exciting to some and dreaded by others, the summer months require sunscreen and swimwear.
 Just after New Year’s, people begin their resolutions and flock to the gym, swearing to have that bikini body by Memorial Day.
 However, it’s easier said than done.
 For some, life gets too busy or the motivation subsides, and they resume their normal routines.
 However, even those who manage to follow through with their diet and exercise routine can run into snags.

-Sometimes no matter how well a person eats or how much he/she exercises, there are areas of the body where it is more troublesome to remove fat.
+Sometimes no matter how well a person eats or how much he/she exercises, there are areas of the body where it is more difficult to remove fat.
 It doesn’t mean a person isn’t working hard.
 Sometimes fat storage is genetic, and people need a little extra help to achieve their ideal body shape.
 Common areas where excess fat is stubbornly stored are: the stomach, upper and lower back, buttock, thighs, and under the chin.
-CoolSculpting can treat all of these areas without downtime or discomfort.
+CoolSculpting® can treat all of these areas without downtime or discomfort.

 What Can CoolSculpting Treat?

 CoolSculpting can treat small areas of fat that cannot be reduced with diet or exercise.
 A good rule of thumb is that “if you can pinch it, you can treat it.”
 This is commonly the case with “muffin tops” and “love handles.”
-Unfortunately, CoolSculpting cannot treat visceral fat, which is body fat within the abdominal cavity and surrounds vital organs.
+Unfortunately, CoolSculpting cannot treat visceral fat, which is body fat within the abdominal cavity that surrounds vital organs.

 Common Misconceptions About CoolSculpting

 Perhaps the most common misconception about CoolSculpting is that it is a weight loss tool.
 Many patients who seek out the non-invasive procedure are under the impression that it can be used to remove large portions of fat and reduce overall weight.
 CoolSculpting is NOT for losing large amounts of weight.
-It is a fat-reduction tool to sculpt and mold the body, tone and tighten certain areas where small pockets of fat exist.
-CoolSculpting is most successful on patients who are at or around their goal weight and maintain a healthy diet and exercise routine.
+It is a fat-reduction tool to sculpt and mold the body, and tone and tighten certain areas where small pockets of fat exist.
+CoolSculpting is most successful on patients who are at or around their goal weight and who maintain a healthy diet and exercise routine.